Who Will Host Big Brother 2023 & When It’s Coming Back: The Biggest Questions Answered

-Big Brother will return next year on ITV2 – music to reality TV fans’ ears.
-But who will host, can you apply now and does it have a start date?
+Big Brother will return on ITV2 – music to reality TV fans’ ears.
+But who will host, can you apply now and when will it start?

-Big Brother is coming back in 2023!
-A specific start date is yet to be announced but the show has promised to ‘get back to basics’ by ‘interfering less’ and with ‘fewer challenges’.
+Big Brother is coming back on Sunday 8th October 2023!
+It will air on ITV2 and ITVX.
+The show has promised to ‘get back to basics’ by ‘interfering less’ and with ‘fewer challenges’.